-The University intends to build a dark-fiber based network that will assure Maine's research and education community has the infrastructure to compete with peers throughout the United States and the world.
+The University intends to extend its dark fiber based network to assure Maine's research and education community has the infrastructure to compete with peers throughout the United States and the world.
 This activity is critical not only to our institutions' ability to recruit top research faculty, but also as an important component in Maine's ability to retain high-technology research that depends on high-performance, carrier-independent dedicated access to similar national and international networks.
-This RFP is intended to allow the University to complete a fair and comprehensive evaluation of the dark-fiber solutions proposed by all vendors who have responded.
+This RFP is intended to allow the University to complete a fair and comprehensive evaluation of the dark fiber solutions proposed by all vendors who have responded.
 From among the responses the University intends to analyze and select the best option(s) for completion of all stated objectives.

 1.4 Scope: The University will approach the Bidder community as a single entity on behalf of the institutions of research and higher education in Maine.
-The University will solicit proposals that encompass solutions for Maine, New Hampshire, and Massachusetts.
+The University will solicit proposals that encompass solutions across much of Maine.

-The University intends to secure long-term access to dark-fiber throughout the region to interconnect existing in-state dark fiber initiatives and to bring Maine in sync with existing dark fiber initiatives throughout the US.
-The University intends to acquire dark fiber on an existing carrier's network through the traditional IRU process, however the University will entertain a public/private partnership to build jointly owned infrastructure.
+The University intends to secure long-term access to dark fiber throughout the state to interconnect existing in-state dark fiber initiatives and to bring Maine in sync with existing dark fiber initiatives throughout the US.
+The University intends to acquire dark fiber on an existing provider's network through the traditional IRU process, however the University will entertain a public/private partnership to build jointly owned infrastructure.